Hulne: My ill-fated walk offered a remedy for tough times

 He had his eyes set on an island, that was about a five-mile trek across the frozen, snow covered body of water.
 I still recall looking at the sunshine reflecting off the shiny, white snow and thinking “it actually looks pretty nice out.”

-I was a just a freshman in high school and we had just moved from ice cold North Dakota to Wisconsin, so I didn’t think the walk would be that big of a deal.
+I was just a freshman in high school and we had just moved from ice cold North Dakota to Wisconsin, so I didn’t think the walk would be that big of a deal.

-We bundled up as well as we could, with layers of clothes, snow pants, boots and facemarks, but after about three miles of walking into the freezing wind, I was already regretting the decision.
+We bundled up as well as we could, with layers of clothes, snow pants, boots and face-masks, but after about three miles of walking into the freezing wind, I was already regretting the decision.
 The closer we got to the island, which was really just a small patch of trees off the shore of the lake, the more I felt that I was risking my life to be out in the open on a day when school had been called off due to high wind chills.

-Less than a mile from the island, I gave in as I turned around and trekked back towards home – alone.
+Less than a mile from the island, I gave in as I turned around and trekked back towards home —alone.
 My brother continued chasing the island and he later bragged to me about how he warmed up and recovered there as the trees sheltered him from the piercing winter blasts.

 As I headed back home, I could feel my boots freezing to my legs and my face felt like it was going to fall off.